The Booksellers Association of the United Kingdom & Ireland Limited

 Meera Ghanshamdas (2023-2029)

-Round Table Books CIC
+Round Table Books, Brixton

 Meera Ghanshamdas is co-Director of Round Table Books CIC, a Community Interest Company, based in Brixton and that specialises in championing books about experiences currently under-represented in the book industry.
 She is actively working to make the industry a more inclusive space.
 Meera was born in Hong Kong and lived in the Philippines, South Africa and India before settling in London.